 A: We recommend storing all of our grains is a well-sealed container in a dry cool environment.
 We recommend only putting it in the freezer if you know you are not going to eat it within 3 months.
 That’s because the grain has been freshly milled to order and can lose its freshness once put in the freezer.
 The biggest concern with our grains is things getting in them if not stored properly.
 Ideally three months is the optimum storage time to garner the fresh milled flavor, but milled grains will still be good for up to 6 months to a year.
 Whole grains have a much longer storage life because they naturally have their own storage capsule.
 However, if you live in humid areas we recommend that you store it in the fridge or freezer if you are not going to consume it within a month of purchase.

 Q: I love your emmer flour but cannot find it in any of the grocery stores.
 Can you tell me where I can purchase it?

 A: There are only a few stores that carry our flour products.
 We believe in delivering our product FRESH to the customer.
 There are a few specialty food stores in the Seattle area that carry our flour products and are committed to moving it quickly.
 Please reach out to us directly at 509-996-3526 and we will connect you with the closest store.
 You can purchase flour directly through our online store.

-A: We grow our own seed and have been building our Emmer seed bank for over 14 years now.
+A: We grow most of our own seed and have been building our emmer and einkorn seed stocks for over 14 years now.
 Our seed came from the world seed bank via a university approximately 60 years ago.
-Our Emmer strain originates in Rowanda.
-You most likely could grow this variety in your climate.
+Our Emmer strain originates in Rwanda.